 Facilities Managers should take note of the 4 R’s in crisis management in the workplace:

-Vgreet is a visitor management solution that provides a fantastic end to end experience for your visitors.
+Vgreet is a simple visitor management solution that provides a fantastic end to end experience for your visitors.
 In addition, Vgreet provides autonomy to your workplace, keeping your business running smoothly and safely.
 Read more information about Vodafone's visitor management techniques.

 Saving money on deep cleaning desks, only cleaning the ones that have been inhabited by a different person.
 Pricing starts at £1 a desk a week and includes cleaning vendor management and a host of visible workplace upgrades.

 Remove all the manual keying of visitor information and the communication burden.

-5. Your front of house team can be repurposed away from a high visitor contact situation with the consequent contamination risk.
+Your front of house team can be repurposed away from a high visitor contact situation with the consequent contamination risk.

 Our lead times

 For Vgreet, Vpod have an 8-week order timeline and Condeco 6 weeks.
 For those looking at the news this week, hopefully vaccines arriving after Christmas.
 You need to order, book installations by:

 Nov 15th for January return to the office